Flemish Bond Brickwork

 There are many alternatives to how people seem to set out flemish bond on the same course when returning the course and have shown this in a series of images.

 Flemish Bond front view

 They do require some experience and i have written an article about masonry cutting machines and you can find it Here

 In todays modern construction world, Flemish Bond is still used on building, but is mainly used as a half brick configuration and is a kind of a cheat.
-This means the wall is only 102.5mm wide and will require the need for half bricks, as well as Queen Closures.
+This means the wall is only 102.5mm wide and will require the need for half bricks, as well as Queen Closers.

 The configurations for this bond are endless and will often require the use of a very skilled bricklayer, they are few and far between today!